Hecke operators on topological modular forms: Into the zoo of stable operations

 \subsection{Hecke composition formula}

-The hardest composition relation for us to prove is a version of the Hecke composition formula.
-We will see that the stable Hecke operators $\T_n$ and $\T_m$ all commute up to natural homotopy when $m$ and $n$ are coprime (\Cref{naturalsplittings}), but there is a more fundamental expression for the composition $\T_n\circ \T_m$, provided we work over $\TMF[\frac{1}{mn\phi}]$; see \Cref{heckeoperatorscompositionintro}.
+The most complex composition relation that we explore here is a version of the Hecke composition formula.
+We know from \Cref{naturalsplittings} that the stable Hecke operators $\T_n$ and $\T_m$ all commute up to natural homotopy when $m$ and $n$ are coprime (\Cref{naturalsplittings}), but there is a more fundamental expression for the composition $\T_n\circ \T_m$, provided we work over $\TMF[\frac{1}{mn\phi}]$; see \Cref{heckeoperatorscompositionintro}.
 Our proof will still follow the same outline as the proofs appearing in \Cref{interrelationssection}, however, the stacks involved are more intricate and involve a more careful analysis.
 The methodology we will use below can also be used to prove the classical Hecke composition formula (\Cref{classicalfromthisargument}) and appears to have been largely overlooked in the literature, possibly as it is unnecessary in the classical case.\\

 It is clear how to start the proof of \Cref{heckeoperatorscompositionintro}: we write down the two spans defining $\T_m$ and $\T_n$ and then study their composite in $\Span_\fin (\Isog)$.
 This composite involves a certain pullback of stacks, which we will now decompose.